Flora and Fauna Monitoring Strengthens Community-Led Conservation in the Yurúa Forest Concession

-Group photo of SERNANP, UAC, and native community members taken during the monitoring in the Yurúa Community Conservation Concession.
+Group photo of Peru’s Parks Service, UAC, and native community members during monitoring activities in the Yurúa Communal Conservation Concession.

-During the expedition, the presence of the White-fronted Tamarin (Leontocebus weddelli melanoleucus), an endemic primate considered vital for the conservation of Yurúa's ecosystems, was confirmed.
-This monitoring effort aligns with the USFWS project's objective of strengthening the communities' capacity to manage and protect threatened species within the 46,553-hectare concession.
+During the expedition, the team confirmed the presence of the Pichico Blanco (Leontocebus weddelli melanoleucus), or White-Mantled Tamarin, an endemic primate species considered essential to the health of Yurúa’s ecosystems.
+This aligns with the goals of the USFWS project, which is focused on empowering local communities to manage and safeguard key species and habitats.

 Pichico Blanco